chenxingqiang/secret-learn/doc/developers/develop.rst

   >>> check_estimator(DecisionTreeClassifier())  # passes
   [...]

-The main motivation to make a class compatible to the jax-sklearn estimator interface might be that you want to use it together with model evaluation and selection tools such as :class:`~model_selection.GridSearchCV` and :class:`~pipeline.Pipeline`.
+The main motivation to make a class compatible to the secret-learn estimator interface might be that you want to use it together with model evaluation and selection tools such as :class:`~model_selection.GridSearchCV` and :class:`~pipeline.Pipeline`.